Bishop Briggs

-Sarah Grace McLaughlin (born 18 July 1992), known professionally as Bishop Briggs, is a British-American singer and songwriter.
-Her single "River" peaked at number three on the US Alternative Chart.
-It was included on her debut album, Church of Scars, released on 20 April 2018.
+Sarah Grace McLaughlin (born 18 July 1992), known professionally as Bishop Briggs, is an English singer and songwriter.
+Her single "River" peaked at number 3 on the US Alternative Chart, and has been streamed more than 485 million times on Spotify.
+It was included on her debut album, Church of Scars, released in April 2018.
+Island Records released her second album, Champion, in July 2019, which was included in The Young Folks Top 50 albums of the year.

 Early life

 Sarah Grace McLaughlin was born in London on 18 July 1992, the daughter of Scottish parents from the town of Bishopbriggs, which later inspired her stage name.
 At the age of four, she moved to Tokyo with her family.
 She sang in public for the first time at a Tokyo karaoke bar, and realised she wanted to be a performer.
 Growing up with the city's karaoke bar traditions and hearing music ranging from Motown musicians to The Beatles at home also inspired her to pursue music.
 She started writing her own songs at the age of seven, and would perform them for her family.
 She moved to Hong Kong at the age of 10, where she lived until she was 18.
-She continued to pursue music throughout her youth, participating in a number of school talent shows and performances.
+She continued to pursue music throughout her youth, training with vocal coach Christine Samson in Hong Kong, and participating in a number of school talent shows.
 After graduating from Hong Kong International School, she moved to Los Angeles and attended college at Musicians Institute.